The Whole in the Part.

 Mapping Earth and the human body.

-Every thing and every place on Earth has a function and, bizarrely, the human body copies these functions.
+Every place and thing on Earth has a function and, bizarrely, the human body copies these functions.
 This book explores these connections.
-Read the book.
+Read the available chapters.
 Browse the gallery.
-Join the community.
-Feedback in the notes.
+Discuss with the community.
+Join the journey.

 Hero image